wp-plugins/wc-sequential-order-numbers/readme.txt

 == Screenshots ==
-1. WooCommerce setting panel.
+1. WC Sequential Order Numbers setting panel.
-2. Sequential order number with suffix and prefix in WooCommerce order panel.
+2. An order number when prefix->DC and suffix->ES and start from 103.
-3. Sequential order number with suffix and prefix in fronend page.
+3. Some orders with sequencial order number.
+4. Admin can search with sequencial order number.
+5. Buyer can track his order status using sequencial order id.
+6. Sample order number when size is 8 including prefix.
+7. Sample order number when size is 8 including prefix and suffix.
+8. Woocommerce my account page.
+9. A sample order from front-end.

 == Frequently Asked Questions ==